 While the song was written in 1948, “Blue Christmas” wasn’t popularized until Elvis Presley released his own version in 1957.
 Since then, it’s been a rock and roll staple, as it was also covered by other recording artists, such as Patti LaBelle & the Bluebelles, The Beach Boys, and Jon Bon Jovi.

-When you’re talking about classic Christmas movies, A Charlie Brown Christmas has to rank near the top.
-“Christmas Time Is Here” was written for the TV special by Lee Mendelson and Vince Guaraldi for the Vince Guaraldi Trio, and it became a hit due to the popularity of A Charlie Brown Christmas in 1965.
+When you’re talking about the best Christmas movies of all time, A Charlie Brown Christmas has to rank near the top.
+“Christmas Time Is Here” was written for the TV special by Lee Mendelson and Vince Guaraldi for the Vince Guaraldi Trio, and it became a hit due to the popularity of the animated classic in 1965.
 There’s an instrumental version and vocal version (sung by a choir of children from St. Paul’s Episcopal Church in San Rafael, California) of the song, as both versions create a sense of warmth and cheer for the holiday season.

 In 1958, Ross Bagdasarian, Sr. wrote and performed (with three high-pitched chipmunk voices) “The Chipmunk Song (Christmas Don’t Be Late)” for fictional singing group Alvin and the Chipmunks.
 It later won three Grammy Awards, including Best Children’s Recording and Best Comedy Performance.

-“Silent Night” is a very popular Christmas standard from composer Franz Xaver Gruber and lyricist Joseph Mohr in 1818.
+“Silent Night” is a very popular Christmas standard from composer Franz Xaver Gruber and lyricist Joseph Mohr that dates back to 1818.
 The song was written about a small town in Austria and popularized by Bing Crosby.
 In fact, his version of “Silent Night” is the third bestselling single in recorded music history.

 The Jackson 5 released a Christmas album filled with holiday standards in 1970.
 From all of the songs recorded for the album, “Santa Claus Is Coming to Town” was the biggest hit, as it peaked at #25 on the U.S. Billboard Hot 100.

-Recorded by Andy Williams in 1963, “It’s the Most Wonderful Time of the Year” has grown in popularity over the years.
-It has ranked in the top 10 most downloaded and aired songs during the holiday season since 2010.
-The Christmas song has appeared in a number of commercials from Staples, Nissan Motors and Disneyland.
+Recorded by Andy Williams in 1963, “It’s the Most Wonderful Time of the Year” has since become one of the most popular Christmas songs.
+In fact, it’s ranked in the top 10 most downloaded and aired songs during the holiday season since 2010.
+It’s also a favourite used in commercials each holiday season.

 Felix Bernard and Richard B. Smith co-wrote “Winter Wonderland” in 1934.
-Ever since, it has been covered over 200 times by popular recording artists, such as Frank Sinatra, Elvis Presley, and Kylie Minogue.
+Since then, it’s been covered more than 200 times by popular recording artists, such as Frank Sinatra, Elvis Presley, and Kylie Minogue.
 However, one of the most popular versions of the song is from Michael Bublé, who recorded it in 2013.
 His version spent three weeks on the Billboard’s Adult Contemporary charts peaking at #26.